Declaration of Entitlement

 To make sure that pensions (including injury allowances and dependent pensions) are being paid to the right people and at the correct rate, the PSPA will be writing to each pensioner asking them to confirm their continued entitlement to their pension by signing a Declaration of Entitlement Form.

 Starting in October 2017 the PSPA will be writing to all pensioners in receipt of a public sector pension (or allowance) asking them to complete a Declaration of Entitlement form.

 Each individual’s identity and signature must be authenticated by a witness.

-For those who live outside of the Isle of Man, their identity and signature must be authenticated by an official witness who knows them such as their Bank or Solicitor, who must sign and stamp the form.
+For those who live outside of the Isle of Man, their identity and signature must be authenticated by a witness who knows them.
+The witness must not be your spouse, partner or a relative

-The PSPA may be able to witness the form for on Island residents, but only if the individuals attends in person to the PSPA office, with photographic ID (such as Passport or Drivers Licence) and proof of address ( in the form of a recent utility bill).
+The PSPA may be able to witness the form for on-Island residents, but only if the individual attends the PSPA office in person, with photographic ID (such as Passport or Drivers Licence) and proof of address (in the form of a recent utility bill).